R3MOB-Stage-2A-2025/publications/docs/art_study/ImportPublication/art_analysis.md

 authors.

 It is possible to get an *Api key* [__right here__](https://www.semanticscholar.org/product/api).
-Without an *Api key*, the limitation is set to *1,000* requests per seconds.
+Without an *Api key*, the limitation is set to *100* requests every 5minutes.
 However, *Semantic Scholar* does not *crawl/index* for material that is behind a *paywall*, [__wikipedia__](https://en.wikipedia.org/wiki/Semantic_Scholar) says.